-- Note: Desktop and Server ILM backplate/screws are NOT interchangeable. - Note: ILMs that are not compliant with the Intel controlled ILM drawings can not be assured to be interchangeable.
+Note: ILMs that are not compliant to the Intel controlled ILM drawings can not be assured to be interchangeable.

 4.4 Markings

 There are four markings on the ILM:

 - 115XLM: Font type is Helvetica Bold minimum 6 point (2.125 mm). - Manufacturer's insignia (font size at supplier's discretion). - Lot identification code (allows traceability of manufacturing date and location). - Pin 1 indicator on the load plate.